jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
     By all rights, Dervil should never have played professional baseball at all.
 Except that he was sensible enough early enough to realize that he wasn't going to achieve his boyhood dream on anything that had come to him naturally.
-So he focused intently on Hoyt Wilhelm and Phil Niekro and Wilbur Wood and all those other pitchers who couldn't throw hard, yet had mastered a single trick pitch &mdash; the knuckleball.
+So he focused intently on Hoyt Wilhelm and Phil Niekro and Wilbur Wood and all those other pitchers who couldn't throw hard, yet had mastered a single trick pitch&mdash;the knuckleball.
 It seemed so simple and so perfect.
   </p>

   <p>
-    He had sent off letters to every living knuckleball pitcher &mdash; every professional he knew of with a knuckler in his repertoire.
-Some responded &mdash; Wilhelm's letter being especially encouraging.
-Meanwhile, Dervil had accumulated a veritable knuckleball museum of clippings; stray references to old-time practitioners of the pitch found in baseball memoirs; tips, anecdotes, hundreds of old news photographs, and occasionally baseball card with pictures of knuckleball pitchers demonstrating their grips; two fingers, three fingers, even Jim Bouton's odd four-finger technique &mdash; across, over and off the seams.
+    He had sent off letters to every living knuckleball pitcher&mdash;every professional he knew of with a knuckler in his repertoire.
+Some responded&mdash;Wilhelm's letter being especially encouraging.
+Meanwhile, Dervil had accumulated a veritable knuckleball museum of clippings; stray references to old-time practitioners of the pitch found in baseball memoirs; tips, anecdotes, hundreds of old news photographs, and occasionally baseball card with pictures of knuckleball pitchers demonstrating their grips; two fingers, three fingers, even Jim Bouton's odd four-finger technique&mdash;across, over and off the seams.
 He lived the pitch and eventually, after commanding himself to throw 10,000 knuckleballs into a net set up in his backyard he possessed a little gem of a rotation-less pitch, something that would dance preposterously on the way to the plate.
   </p>

   <p>